teriiehina/fastlane-plugin-upload_folder_to_s3/README.md

 ## About upload_folder_to_s3

-Upload a folder to S3
+This action for `fastlane` will upload a folder (and all its content) to a S3 bucket.

 ## Issues and Feedback